WiseLibs/better-sqlite3/docs/api.md

 **(only on statements that return data)*

 Causes the prepared statement to return rows as arrays instead of objects.
 This is primarily used as a performance optimization when retrieving a very high number of rows.
+Column names can be recovered by using the [`.columns()`](#columns---this) method.

 You can toggle this on/off as you please: